IIIF/training/dhsi/day-one/cantaloupe.md

 You can then point your Cantaloupe server to the S3 bucket and re-serve those images in a IIIF compliant way.

-In this case you need, to change the Static Source to `S3Source`
+In this case you need to change the Static Source to `S3Source`

 Then in the S3Source tab, you need to supply: